elabftw/elabdoc/doc/user-guide.rst

 Permissions
 ^^^^^^^^^^^
-The "Visibility" and "Can write" part allow you to control who can access this entry.
-Click the `Edit` button to display a menu and add or remove permissions.
+The "Visibility" and "Can write" menus allow you to control who can access and change a given entry.
+Click the `Edit` button to view, add, or remove permissions.

-Experiment (body)
+Main Text
-^^^^^^^^^^^^^^^^^
+^^^^^^^^^
-This is where you describe your experiment and write your results.
-It is a rich text editor where you can have formatting, tables, colors, images, links, etc…
+Here is a space for you to freely describe your experimental setting, procedure, results, and any other information you wish to include about your research.
+In this rich text editor, you can add text with various formatting options, create tables, and add images, links, etc…

     .. image:: img/tinymce-editor.png
        :alt: Tinymce editor